ARE YOU GETTING MARRIED?

-This is a Licence granted by the Minister of Justice giving authority to a Marriage Officer to marry a couple, in Jamaica, in keeping with the Marriage Act.
+The Minister’s Licence is granted by the Minister of Justice giving authority to a Marriage Officer to marry a couple (man and woman), in Jamaica, in keeping with the Marriage Act.

-- Please note that on the Declaration Form:
+Please note that on the Form of Declaration:

 - ‘Names in full’ mean first, middle, and last name.

 - ‘Condition’ means bachelor/ spinster/divorced/widow/widower.